ngtwolf/vibe-infrastructure/README.md

 ## Troubleshooting

 **AI not following protocols?**
-- Verify protocol files are loaded in `.cursor/rules/` (Cursor)
+- Verify protocol files are set up as rules in `.cursor/rules/` (Cursor)
-- Check that AI has access to uploaded files (Claude projects)
+- Check that rules are properly configured (Claude and other AI assistants)
 - Ask: "What are your core workflow steps?"
 (Should respond: Verify → Research → Plan → Execute → Document)

 **Documentation not updating?**